TF You Talmbout? Orlando MAGAic Baller Jonathan Isaac Is Only NBA Player To Stand During Anthem, Offers Obscurely Sanctified Word Salad Excuse [Video]

 After the game, Bleacher Report’s Taylor Rooks addressed the elephant in the room and asked Isaac why he chose to stand and why he didn’t wear a BLM shirt.
 His answer made absolutely zero sense…

-So, Jonathan “believes” that Black lives do indeed matter but he won’t kneel or wear a shirt in support of that belief because “we all do things we’re not supposed to do”?
+So, Jonathan “believes” that Black lives do indeed matter but he won’t kneel or wear a shirt in support of that belief because Wwe all do things we’re not supposed to do”?
 What the f**k is this negro talking about?
 What the hell does Jesus have to do with this??
 Did Jonathan just take the long and Jesus-y route to say that there is blame on both sides on the issue of police murdering Black people???

 Reactions to Isaac’s comments range from supportive dissent to confusion, to mocking, to disingenuous pats on the back.